Nikki0526/MetaRF/README.md

 <a id="2">[2]</a> Perera, D., Tucker, J.W., Brahmbhatt, S., Helal, C.J., Chong, A., Farrell, W., Richardson, P., Sach, N.W.: A platform for automated nanomole-scale reaction screening and micromole-scale synthesis in flow.
 Science 359(6374), 429–434(2018).

 <a id="3">[3]</a> Saebi, M., Nan, B., Herr, J., Wahlers, J., Guo, Z., Zura  ́nski, A., Kogej, T., Norrby, P.-O., Doyle, A., Wiest, O., et al.: On the use of real-world datasets for reaction yield prediction.
 ChemRxiv (2021).

+<a id="4">[4]</a> Schwaller, P., Vaucher, A. C., Laino, T., & Reymond, J. L. (2021).
+Prediction of chemical reaction yields using deep learning.
+Machine learning: science and technology, 2(1), 015016.